 How do entrepreneurs convince people to give them money?
 Jason Yeh, host of Funded, interviews founders who’ve gone through the fundraising process in order to get their startup venture off the ground.
 Listen on your favorite podcast platform.
+Season 2 is here!
+Get the full episodes on your favorite podcast app below.

 Listen to episodes of Funded: